Operating Principles, Culture, and the Nexer Experience

 - We believe that most of the talent that will change healthcare will come from outside the industry.

 - The greatest good we can be doing for society is to succeed in our mission.
 This means we will dedicate 100% of our resources to our mission.
-We will not get distracted by politics or side missions.

 - We’re short term pessimistic, but long term optimistic.

 Creating something from nothing is hard.
 In the process of creating NexHealth out of nothing, we’ve had many challenges and opportunities, from several near deaths to taking advantage of surprising events that have informed our beliefs, operating principles, and way of working.

 Here are a few of the challenges and opportunities that are company defining lores.

 - Alamin and Waleed started the company with credit card debt and selling things on eBay.
 No connections to tech, VC, or talent.
 They took on so much personal credit card debt that Al received a court order from Amex and has a ~600 credit score to this day.